PrecisionVISSTA/PeripheryPlots/README.md

 > Each individual set of observations is an array of objects.
 Each object is a temporal observation with a temporal attribute and one or more value attributes.

 *`trackwiseTypes`*
-> We broadly group data into two main classes:
+> We broadly group data into three classes:
 <br>* Continuous (assumed to be numeric)
 <br>* Discrete (can be numeric or of some other form)
+<br>* Other
+> These enumerative types are used to determine what type of axis is used for each track.

 *`trackwiseUnits`*
-> This information is used to display optional labels.
+> If specified, the unit is displayed alongside the track name (or rather, the valueKey used to index observations).

 *`trackwiseEncodings`*
 > Each track has is bound to an array of encodings.
 The individual elements in an encodings array can be